Top Five Iron Rich Foods for Kids: Clever Ways & Recipes to Serve Healthy Foods to Pump-up Your Child’s Diet

 Sprinkle dried fruits such as raisins, apricots, and cut-up prunes over iron-fortified ready-to eat cereals.
 Just use your kitchen shears to snip them into bits, and add them to oatmeal, cookies, or cakes for a nutritional boost.

 Let your kids create their own healthy trail mix for snacks using raisins, iron-fortified cereals and crackers, and almonds.
 Try this quick and easy recipe for Fruity Snack Mix; kids love to mix this up!

-- Rice with Dried Fruit and Nuts: This just might be the perfect recipe for getting more iron in kid's diets with a minimum of effort.
-It's incredibly versatile because you can use almost any type of rice, and you can swap out the other ingredient's to suit your child's preferences.
+- Rice with Dried Fruit and Nuts: This is a perfect way to include more iron in kid's diets with a minimal effort.
+It's incredibly versatile because you can use almost any type of rice, and you can swap out the other ingredient's to suit your child's preferences. the

-- As a plus, this dish freezes well, so you can make it in advance and pull it out of the freezer when you need it.
+- As a plus, this dish freezes well, so you can make it in advance and pull it out offreezer when you need it.